jubalh/awesome-package-maintainer/README.md

 # Awesome Package Maintainer
 *or How To Become A Packager*

+***WIP*** I'm not yet sure how to organize this.
+Let's collect all information now.
+We can still reorganize and restructure later.

 This should become a list with awesome tools, tricks, tips, howtos for (Linux) package maintainers.
 This guide will (for now) focus on traditional packaging, not so much about containerized applications.